docwarems/score-rent/aws-serverless.md

 ```

 I had this error randomly when doing the first tests with the Lamba deployment.
 I never this error with the Cylic deployment.
 AWS will usually bill you for 6000ms before the timeout aborts the request.

+## How to go into production?

+### Custom domain

+Since the app is intended for an existing non-profit organisation, the best approach is request a DNS record from the maintainer to setup a sub-domain, like score.non-profit.org.
+Domain and SSL certificate will actually costs 0.

+Recommendation is to deploy as usual and get an API Gateway URL like https://abc123xyz.execute-api.eu-central-1.amazonaws.com/.
+Once everything is tested and running fine, this URL can't be registered with the non-profit custom sub domain.

+### prod stage

+serverless deploy --stage prod

+### SES

+- AWS Console → SES → Account dashboard → Request production access
+- This allows sending to any email address (not just verified ones)